eoinok/tennisClubDAOExample/README.md

 ![alt text](MemberDAO.png)

+The TennisGUI.py class has been provided for you.
+You do not need to make any changes to this class but once you have completed part 1 and 2 successfully, this GUI will work properly allowing the user to add new Members and to Return the Complete list of members from the tennis club.

 # Part 1

 The saveMember(mebmer) function should take one argument containing a Member object.
 The function should then use the getters to pull the firstname, surname, dateofbirth and membertype from the object.
 These should then be used to construct a SQL insert into string which in turn should be executed against the connection in order to add the Member's details to the database.